In This Article

 #5: Replacement or Relocation of Doors

-For replacing main doors, you won’t necessarily need a permit unless it is situated along a fire escape route.
+To replace main doors, you won’t necessarily need a permit unless it is situated along a fire escape route.
 But for any internal door that requires relocation, it’s best to apply for an HDB permit beforehand.

 #6: Air-Conditioning Installation

 If you live in a new BTO flat and have a dedicated ledge for your unit, you won’t need an HDB permit for installation.
-But if you own a resale flat, it’s important to get an electrical permit, based on the capacity of your main switch.
+But if you own a resale flat, it’s important to get an electrical HDB renovation permit, based on the capacity of your main switch.

 #7: Redesigning Staircases

 But bear in mind that you will require an HDB permit to carry this out, as well as permission from the BCA.
 To make this happen, you will need to approach a professional engineer to create a new design for approval.
-Post this, you can submit the approved design to HDB to procure your HDB permit and get started on the reno.
+Post this, you can submit the approved design to the HDB to procure your HDB permit and get started on the reno.

 Renovation Work That Doesn’t Require an HDB Permit

-Minute Drilling / Cosmetic Changes
+Minute Drilling/Cosmetic Changes